Metalworking: Framed Dome Bead Pendant

 May 30 @ 11:00 am – 4:00 pm

-Learn to set either a large bead or button inside a richly textured copper frame…made in a different way!
-This class requires typical metalsmithing skills, only some of which are sawing, filing, annealing, texturing, dapping, and perhaps, optional riveting.
+Learn to set a large enameled focal inside a richly textured copper frame…made in a different way!
+This class requires typical metal-smithing skills, only some of which are enameling, sawing, filing, annealing, texturing, dapping, and perhaps, optional riveting.
 Options include creating your own bail to connect to the jump rings (photo), or forming a square wire bail as shown.
 This wire is easily lengthened to a choker necklace, a nice design.

 Please ask any questions on these before the class.